moonstar-x/server-setup/docs/services/media/transmission.md

 !!! note
     The password should be set inside the `docker-compose.yml` file and not manually updated in `config/settings.json` which will mess up with the s6 supervisor.
 Use a password you don't care too much about since it would basically be saved in plain text.

+!!! note
+    You may change the contents of `config/settings.json` as long as the container is stopped.

 ## Post-Installation

 We'll need to allow the service's web UI port on our firewall.